More in Category: Reading Activities

 Meet an Unforgettable, Unconventional Family in Missing May

 Cynthia Rylant’s Missing May is a lovely, short novel about a twelve-year-old growing up in an unconventional family that will appeal to students with family issues as well as students in general.
-The protagonist, a girl named Summer, came to live with her elderly Aunt May and Uncle Ob in the mountains of West […]
+The protagonist, a girl named Summer, came to live with her elderly Aunt May and Uncle Ob in the mountains of West Virginia after […]

 Fun Metaphors in Schooled